Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Bobcats have covered the spread once this season when favored by 2.5 points or more (in two chances).

-- Texas State is 1-1 against the spread and 1-1 overall this season when the team notches more than 31.8 points.
+- Texas State is 1-1 against the spread and 1-1 overall this season when the team records more than 31.8 points.

 - The Bobcats have turned the ball over 18 times this season, 12 more turnovers than the Eagles have forced (6).